ruifelixpereira/service-health-funcapp/README.md

 - [ ] Change for Entra ID in Azure mail authentication
 - [ ] Review readme and add mail config and keyvault settings description
 - [ ] Add more details to the architecture diagram

+## Publish using GitHub Actions

+    Run Azure CLI command

+   az ad sp create-for-rbac --name "myApp" --role contributor \
+                            --scopes /subscriptions/{subscription-id}/resourceGroups/{resource-group}/providers/Microsoft.Web/sites/{app-name} \
+                            --sdk-auth

+  # Replace {subscription-id}, {resource-group}, and {app-name} with the names of your subscription, resource group, and Azure function app.
+  # The command should output a JSON object similar to this:

+  {
+    "clientId": "<GUID>",
+    "clientSecret": "<GUID>",
+    "subscriptionId": "<GUID>",
+    "tenantId": "<GUID>",
+    (...)
+  }

+Copy and paste the json response from above Azure CLI to your GitHub Repository > Settings > Secrets > Add a new secret > AZURE_RBAC_CREDENTIALS